James F. White

 James F. "Jim" White Sr. (born May 13, 1935) was an American funeral director and politician.

 From Farmington, Minnesota, White graduated from Lakeville High School in 1953.
 He went to College of Saint Benedict and Saint John's University.
-White then received his bachelor's degree in mortuary science from University of Minnesota.
+White then received his bachelor's degree in mortuary science from the University of Minnesota.
 White served in the Minnesota House of Representatives from 1975 to 1979 and was a Democrat.